mircealungu/mircea/students.md

 # Student Projects

-Please pay attention to the notes below before contacting me.
+Please read attentively the notes below before contacting me.
+We are all saving time if you do so.

-## Contacting Me
+## Introduction email

  When contacting me, send me an email that includes "Thesis Project" in the title and includes the following: